Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 The specified call to reject must be in a ringing state with an incoming direction.
 The call will be ended as a result of the operation.

-The SDK will emit a `call:stateChange` event locally when the operation completes.
-The remote participant will be notified, through their own `call:stateChange` event, that the call was rejected.
+The SDK will emit a [call:stateChange][16] event locally when the operation completes.
+The remote participant will be notified, through their own [call:stateChange][16] event, that the call was rejected.

 **Parameters**